 Documenting your information involves several steps:

-Writing down successful search strategies and where you have already searched in case you need to find more information later.
+Writing down successful search strategies and where you have already searched in case you need to find more info later.

 Generating citations in the proper style for your bibliography.